ottohh/COMP.SE.110/docs/design-document_en.md

 # 8. Use of AI in Project Design and Implementation

 AI was utilized in brainstorming and finding potential APIs.
-It was also used to create the foundation of the documentation.
+It was also used to create the foundation of the documentation and for generating and refining text.

-In development AI was used to generate DTO classes based on the response json from API call.
+Ai was used in development to generated pieces of code, DTO classes based on the response json from API call, tests, for bug fixing and as a general help.

 # 9. Self-evaluation

-Project was planned to be implemented in four different parts that will be integrated together as show in general architecture overview.
-Front-end and services that handle the external api calls.
-At this point we have not started the integration yet.
-It seems that splitting the project to four parts has so far been a good choice and we have been able to stick to the plan.
-Splitting the project to four independent parts correspond to quality because every part is developed, tested and maintained separately.
+The project was planned to be implemented in four different parts that would be integrated together as shown in the general architecture overview: the front-end and services that handle the external API calls.
+Splitting the project into four parts has proven to be a good choice, allowing us to stick to the plan effectively.
+Each part was developed, tested, and maintained separately, which contributed to the overall quality of the project.
+This modular approach ensured that each component was well-tested before integration, leading to a smooth and efficient development process.